google/jpegli/doc/developing_in_github.md

 third_party.
 Each submodule points to a particular external commit of the external repository by the hash code of that external commit.
-Just like regular source code files, this hash code is part of the current branch and jpeg xl commit you have checked out.
+Just like regular source code files, this hash code is part of the current branch and jpegli commit you have checked out.

-When changing branches or when doing `git rebase`, git will unfortunately *not* automatically set those hashes to the ones of the branch or jpeg xl commit you changed to nor set the source files of the third_party submodules to the new state.
-That is, even though git will have updated the jpeg xl source code files on your disk to the new ones, it will leave the submodule hashes and the files in third_party in your workspace to the ones they were before you changed branches.
+When changing branches or when doing `git rebase`, git will unfortunately *not* automatically set those hashes to the ones of the branch or jpegli commit you changed to nor set the source files of the third_party submodules to the new state.
+That is, even though git will have updated the jpegli source code files on your disk to the new ones, it will leave the submodule hashes and the files in third_party in your workspace to the ones they were before you changed branches.
 This will show up in a git diff because this